sqlballs/MicrosoftFabricPre-Con/fabricoverview/02 - Workspaces, User Security, Data Governance, and Data Integration.md

 <h2 id="01"><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png">2.1 Understanding and creating Workspaces</h2>

-Microsoft Fabric is a platform that provides a set of tools for creating and managing data pipelines.
-A *Workspace* in Microsoft Fabric is an object where users collaborate on dashboards, reports, and other content1.
-Every Microsoft Fabric user has a personal wWrkspace called *My workspace* where they can work with their own content.
+Microsoft Fabric is a comprehensive platform that offers a variety of tools designed for the creation and administration of data pipelines.
+Within Microsoft Fabric, a Workspace serves as a fundamental element, facilitating collaboration among users on different projects, including dashboards, reports, and various other content1.
+Each individual using Microsoft Fabric is allocated a personal workspace called My workspace, providing them with a dedicated area to work on their own content and projects.

 ![](https://learn.microsoft.com/pt-br/fabric/onelake/media/onelake-overview/onelake-foundation-for-fabric.png)